Cellular (film): Plot

-Science teacher Jessica Martin lives with her husband Craig and their son Ricky.
-One morning, after Jessica takes Ricky to the bus stop, intruders break into her house, kill her housekeeper, kidnap and confine her in an attic, and smash the landline.
+Science teacher Jessica Martin with her husband Craig and their son Ricky.
+One morning, after Jessica takes Ricky to the bus stop, intruders break into her house, kill her housekeeper Rosario, kidnap and confine her in an attic, and smash the landline.
 Jessica manages to use the wires of the broken phone to contact a random number.

 Ryan is hanging out at Santa Monica Pier with his friend Chad when he comes across his ex, Chloe, who dumped him.
 Hoping to get back with her, he offers to help with the fundraiser being held there; he gets Chad to hand out the fliers until he returns with the T-shirts.
-On his way, Ryan gets a call on his cellphone, from Jessica who tells him she's been kidnapped, and her phone is shattered.
+On his way, Ryan gets a call on his cellphone from Jessica, who tells him she's been kidnapped, and her phone is shattered.

 Although Ryan thinks it's a prank, Jessica gets him to go to the police, where he reports it to Sergeant Bob Mooney.
 A fight between officers and gang members breaks out.
 Mooney intervenes and tells him to report the kidnapping on the fourth floor.
 However, Ryan can't find anyone on the way up, and will lose the call due to poor cell service if he continues up.
-Ethan Greer, the leader of the kidnappers, demands Craig's location from Jessica.
-When she refuses to cooperate, he leaves to get Ricky.
-Overhearing them, Ryan realizes the kidnapping is real, hurries to Ricky's school, only to see the boy kidnapped.
+Ethan Greer, the leader of the kidnappers, demands Craig's location from Jessica When she refuses to cooperate, he leaves to get Ricky.
+Overhearing them, Ryan realises the kidnapping is real, hurries to Ricky's school, only to see the boy being kidnapped.
 Hijacking a security officer's car, he gives chase, but loses them.
 As his phone battery is running low, he takes a gun in the car and uses it to jump a queue and buy a charger.

 Checking on the kidnapping claim, Mooney visits Jessica's.
 Meeting Dana Bayback, the kidnappers' sole female accomplice posing as Jessica, leads him to believe it is a false alarm.
 With Ricky in tow, Ethan returns and questions Jessica about where Craig is hiding.
-Jessica, fearing the kidnappers will kill them all once Craig is found, attacks him, but is overpowered and confesses that he is at a bar at LAX.
-Before Ethan departs, a woman playing loud music in her car pulls up next to Ryan, but he silences his phone before Ethan realizes.
+Jessica, Fearing the kidnappers will kill them all once Craig is found, attacks him, but is overpowered and confesses that he is at a bar at LAX.
+Before Ethan departs, a woman playing loud music in her car pulls up next to Ryan, but he silences his phone before Ethan realises.

 A cross-connection between cell lines forces Ryan to take a nearby lawyer's car and his cell to maintain the connection.
 At the airport, he plants the gun on one of the kidnappers, triggering the alarm.
 When security intervenes, they show they are police officers for the LAPD and then detain Craig.
 Mooney sees a newsflash of Ryan holding up a store for the charger (and the car and phone jacking) and calls Jessica's house, realizing the voice on the answering machine is different from that of the woman he met at the house (who has an accent).